 Chengdong (C.D.)
 Xing is one of the handful China-U.S. dual-qualified lawyers practicing construction law, with a focus on complex litigation.
 Fluent in both Mandarin and English, Mr. Xing represents owners/developers, designers, architects, engineers, and contractors in a wide variety of legal matters including construction contractual risks and dispute resolution.

 Prior to joining Zetlin & De Chiara, Mr. Xing worked as an in-house counsel for a leading Fortune Global 500 construction firm in Shanghai, where he was involved with domestic and international landmark projects throughout their whole life cycles.
 The in-house experience gave him a unique perspective on what clients require from their legal counsel, facilitating his efficient communication with clients and understanding of the issues.

 Mr. Xing is active in professional legal organizations.
-He was selected to serve as secretary of the Asian Affairs Committee of New York City Bar Association, where he offers his expertise in the shaping of law and public policy.
+He was selected to serve as co-chair of the Asian Affairs Committee of New York City Bar Association, where he offers his expertise in the shaping of law and public policy.
 He is also a member of the Seventh Working Group of “The Permanent Forum of China Construction Law” (PFCCL), a professional communication platform composed of its members and observers with the object of promoting the development of China construction law.

 Mr. Xing, as co-author, recently published “Feasibility Study on Utilizing the Internet and Information Technology to Improve the Efficiency and Transparency of Litigation and Arbitration Proceedings” (in Chinese; the English version is pending) on PFCCL and “The MTA's New Statutory Rules of Debarment.”